Panchu11/RaikuRevolt/SLASH_COMMANDS_ANALYSIS.md

 ### 2. **What Went Wrong**
 - **You**: Ran `npm run deploy` locally → Commands registered globally ✅
-- **Sentient Team**: Only deployed the bot to Render → Commands NOT registered ❌
+- **Raiku Team**: Only deployed the bot to Render → Commands NOT registered ❌

 ### 3. **The GUILD_ID Red Herring**
 - `GUILD_ID` exists in environment files but is **NOT used for command registration**